 Consultation quick statistics

-What we heard during the consultation period has helped the NSW Government shape its policy positions and is informing implementation of the water reforms.
-The next step will be the introduction of legislation into NSW Parliament in June 2018.
+What we heard during the consultation period has helped the NSW Government shape its policy positions, and is informing implementation of the water reforms and amendments to the Water Management Act 2000.

 Details of the proposed framework for non-urban water meters in NSW are available in the Draft NSW Metering Framework fact sheet.
-The policy will be implemented through regulations that will be consulted on in the third quarter of 2018.
+The policy will be implemented through regulations that were consulted on in August and September 2018.

 For more information about the interim solution package for environmental water, including a roadmap for implementation, visit better management of environmental water.

 To learn more about amendments to water sharing plans to improve management of environmental water download:

 - recommended amendments to Northern Basin unregulated water sharing plans to facilitate active management to share flows fact sheet